ugoiannacchero/ugoiannacchero/README.it.md

 * 🎂 27/06/1997
 * 📍 Lamezia Terme, Calabria, Italia
 * 🏠 Vivo a Milano, Lombardia, Italia
-* 🧬 Laureato in Molecular Biotechnology and Bioinformatics
+* 🧬 Laurea Magistrale in Molecular Biotechnology and Bioinformatics
+* 🖥️ Master di secondo livello in Bioinformatics and Functional Genomics

 _______________________________________